JuFo96/ETL/README.md

 ```
 ## Configuration
 * Paths to raw input files and URLs of API endpoints can be configured in `src/config.py`
+* Target DB connection can be configured in `src/config.py`
 * TODO - ENV variables (.env/docker compose)